FiMDP/FiMDP/docs/source/install.rst

     jupyter notebook

-- Clone the `CMDP repository <https://github.com/pthangeda/consumption-MDP>`_ and navigate local instance of Jupyter to access the examples subdirectory.
+- Navigate local instance of Jupyter to access the examples subdirectory and access the notebooks.

 Certain examples include visualizations that need the `GraphViz <https://www.graphviz.org/>`_ package installed and configured.
 Download and install the appropriate version of the package and add the `dot` file to the system PATH to successfully run certain examples.
 If you install `GraphViz` package using Anaconda, make sure that to add the PATH